-Product development means offering new or improved products for present markets.
+Feedback: Product development means offering new or improved products for present markets.
 Knowing the present market's needs, a firm may see new ways to satisfy customers.

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Apply

-Learning Objective: 02-08 Know four broad types of marketing opportunities that help in identifying new strategies.

-- 307. To improve its profits, Delta Tool Corp. has redesigned its entire line of rechargeable power drills-adding several new or improved features and three new models.
+315. To improve its profits, Delta Tool Corp. has redesigned its entire line of rechargeable power drills-adding several new or improved features and three new models.
 Apparently, Delta Tool is pursuing a opportunity.

-- A. combiner
+A. combiner

-- B. market development
+B. market development

-- C. product development
+C. product development

-- D. diversification
+D. diversification

-- E. market penetration
+E. market penetration

-Product development means offering new or improved products for present markets.
+Feedback: Product development means offering new or improved products for present markets.
 Knowing the present market's needs, a firm may see new ways to satisfy customers.

-Learning Objective: 02-08 Know four broad types of marketing opportunities that help in identifying new strategies.
+B: Reflective Thinking 5: Apply

+ng Objective: 2-8

+of Difficulty: 1 Easy Types of Opportunities to Pursue

-308. Professional Dental Supply has been successfully selling dental instruments to dentists for the past twenty years, and has developed strong customer relations.
-When looking for new marketing opportunities, Professional Dental Supply will most likely look first at
+316. Professional Dental Supply has been successfully selling dental instruments to dentists for the

+past twenty years, and has developed strong customer relations.
+When looking for new

+marketing opportunities, Professional Dental Supply will most likely look first at

-- A. market penetration.
+A. market penetration.

-- B. diversification.
+B. diversification.

-- C. market development.
+C. market development.

-- D. product development.
+D. product development.

-- E. Professional Dental Supply will look at all opportunities equally.
+E. Professional Dental Supply will look at all opportunities equally.

-Product development means offering new or improved products for present markets.
+Feedback: Product development means offering new or improved products for present

+markets.
 Knowing the present market's needs, a firm may see new ways to satisfy customers.

-Learning Objective: 02-08 Know four broad types of marketing opportunities that help in identifying new strategies.

-309. means moving into totally different lines of business, perhaps entirely unfamiliar

-products, markets, or even levels in the production-marketing system.

-A. Diversification

-B. Market development

-C. Product development

-D. Differentiation

-E. Market penetration

-Diversification means moving into totally different lines of business, perhaps entirely unfamiliar

-products, markets, or even levels in the production-marketing system.

-AACSB: Reflective Thinking
+AACSI 3: Reflective Thinking

-Accessibility: Keyboard Navigation Blooms: Remember

-Learning Objective: 02-08 Know four broad types of marketing opportunities that help in identifying new strategies.
+s: Apply

+Learning Objective: 2-8

-Level of Difficulty: 1 Easy
+Level c f Difficulty: 1 Easy

-Topic: Types of Opportunities to Pursue

-310. When a firm tries to increase its total sales by offering new products to new markets, it's

-pursuing:

-A. diversification.
+Topic: Types of Opportunities to Pursue 317 means moving into totally different lines of business, perhaps entirely unfamiliar products, markets, or even levels in the production-marketing system. ır A. Diversification B. Market development C. Product development D. Differentiation E. Market penetration Feedback: Diversification means moving into totally different lines of business, perhaps entirely unfamiliar products, markets, or even levels in the production-marketing system.
+AACSB: Reflective Thinking Blooms: Remember Learning Objective: 2-8 Level of Difficulty: 1 Easy Topic: Types of Opportunities to Pursue 318.
+When a firm tries to increase its total sales by offering new products to new markets, it's pursuing: A. diversification.
 B. product development.
 C. market development.
 D. market penetration.
 E. All of these.

-Diversification means moving into totally different lines of business, perhaps entirely unfamiliar

-products, markets, or even levels in the production-marketing system.
+Feedback: Diversification means moving into totally different lines of business, perhaps entirely unfamiliar products, markets, or even levels in the production-marketing system.
 AACSB: Reflective Thinking

-Accessibility: Keyboard Navigation Blooms: Remember

-bioons, nemeriber